-Carry-on Packing Tips for Minimalist Travel
+Carry-on Only Packing Tips for Minimalist Travel

 When you travel, it’s natural to try and maintain your usual level of comfort so you can best enjoy yourself.
 Sometimes this can mean packing way too much stuff, costing you extra in baggage fees and leaving no room for souvenirs.
 So how can you pack light for a trip?
-Keeping your belongings limited to a carry-on might seem impossible, but we’ve got the tips, tricks and know-how to help you pack light for your next vacation.
+Keeping your belongings limited to a carry-on might seem impossible, but we’ve got the carry-on only packing tips, tricks and know-how to help you pack light for your next vacation.

-The Basics of How to Travel Light
+The Basics of Minimalist Travel

 Traveling light starts with a well-organized plan of attack.
 What do you absolutely need to bring with you, and what’s just nice to have on the trip?
 When it comes to actually putting things into your suitcase there are tons of space-saving techniques you can use to keep your carry-on light.

 Before you start packing, make sure you know the airline’s restrictions on carry-ons.
 You may only be allowed one carry-on item, which means no purses or camera bags can serve as secondary storage.
 If this is the case, wearing a jacket or coat with lots of pockets can help you carry the little things without cluttering up your carry-on.